thephpleague/fractal/source/glossary.md

     it impossible to know if the "next" page exists, meaning an API client would need to keep making HTTP Requests until no data could be found (404).</dd>

-    <dt id="term-embed">Embed</dt>
+    <dt id="term-embed">Include</dt>
-    <dd>Data - regardless of the source - usually has relationships.
+    <dd>Data usually has relationships to other data.
 Users have posts, posts have
-    comments, comments belong to posts, etc. When represented in RESTful APIs this data is usually embedded (or nested) into the main response.
-Fractal calls these embedded resources: <em>embeds</em>.
+    comments, comments belong to posts, etc. When represented in RESTful APIs this data is usually data is "included" (a.k.a embedded or nested) into the resource.
-    A transformer will contain <code>embedFoo()</code> methods, which allow for resource embedding to occur.</dd>
+    A transformer will contain <code>includePosts()</code> methods, which will expect a resource to be returned, so it can be placed inside the parent resource.</dd>

     <dt id="term-manager">Manager</dt>
     <dd>Fractal has a class named <em>Manager</em>, which is responsible for maintaining
-    a record of what embedded data has been requested, and converting the nested data into JSON recursively.</dd>
+    a record of what embedded data has been requested, and converting the nested data into arrays, JSON, YAML, etc. recursively.</dd>

     <dt id="term-pagination">Pagination</dt>
     <dd><em>Pagination</em> is the process of dividing content into pages, which in